Yandex Cloud

 • Optionally, in the Timeout, s field, specify the maximum connection time.

-• Optionally, in the Idle timeout, seconds field, specify the connection inactivity timeout.
+• Optionally, in the Idle timeout, seconds field, specify the maximum keep-alive time during which the connection can remain idle without transmitting data.

 • Optionally, in the Valid values for the Upgrade header field, specify the protocols the backend group can use within a single TCP connection based on the client's request.